 Our visual arts program inspires students to see and appreciate God's design and beauty in all creation.
-Each class focuses on the elements and principle of design (color, line, pattern, shape, texture, and value).
-Different artist, style and techniques are introduced and discussed.
-Students create a variety of original works using multiple mediums.
+Each class focuses on the elements and principles of design (color, line, pattern, shape, texture, and value).
+Different artists, styles and techniques are introduced and discussed.